babichmorrowc/rethinking_trees/README.md

 + Karl Popper's critique of induction - turkey problem
 + The hypothesis that minimizes independent origin of traits minimize ad hoc hypotheses
 + Parsimony minimizes ad hoc hypotheses of character change

+## Methodology

++ Optimality search criterion
+  + Maximum parsimony
+  + Maximum likelihood
+  + Bayesian inference
+  + Fitch-Margoliash
++ Clustering
+  + UPGMA
+  + Neighbor-joining

+### Maximum Likelihood

+Maximum likelihood function maximizes the probability of finding the data when the parameters - tree topology and branch length - are given.

+### Bayesian Inference

+Often there are many trees with very similar likelihood values.
+Bayesian inference allows you to sample from high likelihood trees, which allows you to calculate the posterior probability of a node.

+## The Coalescent Model

+Assumptions:
++ Discrete non-overlapping generations
++ Every individual has the same chance of reproducing - no selection, neutral model
++ Constant population size

+P(2 individuals having the same parent) = 1/N, where N is the number of potential parents

+P(2 individuals having the same gene copies) = 1/N', where N' is the number of gene copies

+  In a diploid population, P(2 individuals having the same gene copies) = 1/N

+Population process in time has a tree-like structure since there is always the possibility that two individuals shared a parent somewhere in the past.
+The coalescent model describes the probability of two individuals finding a common ancestor in the past.

+P(2 individuals do NOT coalesce) = (1-1/N)^g, where g is the number of generations in the past

+You can use your gene trees to estimate the population size.
+If there are more genes, there are more possibilities of coalescence.

+P(2 individuals have the same parent) = 1/N * 1/N * N * kC2 = 1/N * 1/N * N * k!/\[2!(k-2)!\] = k(k-1)/2N, where k is the number of different alleles

+A coalescent event reduces the number of alleles in the population, which in turn reduces the probability of coalescence in the previous generations.
+This property of the model means that coalescent trees are top-heavy.
+Thus, you only need a few alleles to estimate the deep nodes of the gene trees.